inno-devops-labs/S25-core-course-labs/app_python/PYTHON.md

 - **Test Time Zone**: Verifies that the application correctly retrieves Moscow time.
 - **Flask Route Test**: Checks if the root route `/` returns a successful HTTP response.

-To run the tests locally:
+To run the tests locally, run:
 ```bash
 pytest test_app.py
 ```